How the blog was built part 3 - update

 I'm using an AWS S3 bucket to host the website with CloudFlare routing and this article was instrumental in setting it up so I highly recommend a read.
 I won't repeat it all here but I will summarise what you do:

-Assuming you have a domain of mywebsite.biz and subdomain of www you will create 2 separate buckets:
+Assuming you have a domain of mywebsite.biz

-• Bucket policies will need configuring to allow the Cloudflare IP addresses ensuring only requests coming from the Cloudflare proxy will be responded to.
+.
+Requests will need redirecting from this domain bucket to the subdomain bucket. - Bucket policies will need configuring to allow the Cloudflare IP addresses ensuring only requests coming from the Cloudflare proxy will be responded to.

 Then you need to set up your site on Cloudflare.
 It provides caching and some DDos protection but not the end-to-end encryption you might want.
 As this is just a static website and I don't make requests to anything else, I'm not necessarily worried about that even though I'd like to be 100% as a principle.

-• You will create 2 CNAME records for your root domain and subdomain.
+- You will create 2 CNAME records for your root domain and subdomain.
 Each record will have the name as the domain and the value as the relevant S3 bucket endpoint.

-• Change your domain nameservers to Cloudflare.
+- Change your domain nameservers to Cloudflare.

-• To use HTTPS for the traffic between visitors and Cloudflare this article describes how to.
+- To use HTTPS for the traffic between visitors and Cloudflare this article describes how to.
 On your Cloudflare dashboard SSL/TLS Overview tab - the encryption mode should be Flexible and the Edge Certificate tab with Always Use HTTPS enabled.

-• Use this online tester to verify your setup.
+- Use this online tester to verify your setup.

 Now visitors will be able to visit the website using the subdomain or your root domain once you have uploaded the static files.